 To do so, please contact our confidential matchday texting service - on 07949 814243 - or email firstname.lastname@example.org.

-The club urges anyone with any information on last night’s events to please contact us, in order to aid West Yorkshire Police’s investigation and ensure the matter is dealt with in the strongest-possible manner.
+The club urges anyone with any information on yesterday afternoon’s events to please contact us, in order to aid West Yorkshire Police’s investigation and ensure the matter is dealt with in the strongest-possible manner.